 LISTSERV accepts and responds to several email addresses.
 Even before you setup mailing lists, mail sent to listserv and owner-listserv should be handed to LISTSERV.
 The link between LISTSERV and your mail system is the lsv_amin program.
 If you are running Sendmail, the best way to route incoming mail to lsv_amin is by adding entries to your "aliases" file.
 Refer to the manual pages for sendmail on your system if you are not sure where the alias file is stored.
 On many systems the file will be called /etc/aliases.
-Once you have located the file, add the following lines, listserv: "|/BBB/lsv_amin /SSS listserv"
+Once you have located the file, add the following lines, to the file, replacing /BBB with the directory where the lsv_amin program was installed (the BINDIR macro in the Makefile), and replacing /SSS with the LISTSERV spool directory (the LSVSPOOL macro from the Makefile).
+Other than that, the lines should look exactly like the examples above.
+The double quotes should be entered into the alias file.

 '''

+listserv: "|/BBB/lsv_amin /SSS listserv"

 owner-listserv: "|/BBB/lsv_amin /SSS owner-listserv"

 '''